Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 - *newVisible* - The new ringVisible value to use or the original passed into the hook
 - *colorOverride* - The [Color](https://wiki.facepunch.com/gmod/Global.Color) to use for the ring.
 Return `false` if you don't want to override the color. *NOTE:* For some reason colors that are near-black do not render so try a lighter color if you are having trouble

-**TTTTargetIDPlayerRoleIcon(ply, client, role, noZ, colorRole, hideBeggar, showJester)** - Called before player Target ID icon (over their head) is rendered allowing changing the icon and color shown.\
+**TTTTargetIDPlayerRoleIcon(ply, client, role, noZ, colorRole, hideBeggar, showJester, hideBodysnatcher)** - Called before player Target ID icon (over their head) is rendered allowing changing the icon and color shown.\
 *Realm:* Client\
 *Added in:* 1.1.9\
 *Parameters:*